The F-82 Twin Mustang is possibly one of the oddest American aircraft to go into full production.

 Holding the remark of being the only fighter capable of long-range escorting, the F-82 seemed to have found its place, but not for long.
 Its original purpose came to an end by the beginning of 1950 with the introduction of the jet Republic F-84 Thunderjet.

-The USAF, then, dismantled all the F-82Es to use their parts in those F-82s destinated to other roles.
+The USAF, then, dismantled all the F-82Es to use their parts in those F-82s destinated for other roles.

 What other roles are we talking about?